All Episodes

 And here's the problem for the media in this.

-The the media endorsed the Democrat position that we'd already lost in Iraq, and thus we need to get out of there as quickly as we can, so hold the Democrats to account to do that uh would be to hold the drive-bys to account themselves, which they will never do.
+The media endorsed the Democrat position that we'd already lost in Iraq, and thus we need to get out of there as quickly as we can.

-You you remember watching these shows?
+How many, you remember watching these shows?

-How many pundits did they publish Or have on the air as guests, including former generals under Clinton, insisting that all is lost.
+How many pundits did they publish or have on the air as guests, including former generals under Clinton, insisting that all is lost?

 I think even Colin Powell was among the people complaining in the wings that we had no chance.